diogojc/diogojc.github.io/_posts/2018-05-01-tensorflow-basics.markdown

 Importing TensorFlow
 ==================

-First let's try to use the building blocks to
 The first thing necessary is to load the library.
 I prefer to use the shorter 'tf' alias.
 {% highlight python %}
 import tensorflow as tf